-Pre- or Corequisite(s): NRSG 300-4, NRSG 301-3, NRSG 302-3 and NRSG 303-3
+Pre- or Corequisite(s): NRSG 300-4, NRSG 301-3, NRSG 302-3 and NRSG 303-3 Major Restriction: Restricted to students in the NBNP

 NRSG 311-7 Medical and Surgical Nursing Practice 1 This course offers theoretical, laboratory and clinical practice learning with a focus on medical and surgical nursing of adults and older adults.
 The course builds on previously introduced principles and concepts and provides students with opportunities to engage in clinical decision-making and therapeutic interventions with patients exhibiting complex and/or less stable health issues.